 Snap – the umbrella organisation which includes the Snapchat social media platform – launched the Snap Spectacles in 2016.
-This was their first foray in to a hardware product, and are a type of video spectacle which can be linked to their social media platform.
+This was their first foray into a hardware product, and are a type of video spectacle which can be linked to their social media platform.
 Yet there are some discrepancies emerging between the press releases from Snap, and what’s actually going on with the product.

 Spiegel announced to the Vanity Fair New Establishment Summit that he had expected to sell 100k spectacles by now, but has in fact sold more than 150k.
 But there are reports that this isn’t an accurate portrayal of the state of affairs, and that in fact there are “hundreds of thousands of the camera-loaded smart glasses sitting unsold in a warehouse.”

 This contradiction to Spiegel has been reported by The Information.
-It also comes at a time when Snap Inc. have announced that eighteen recruitment employees have been made redundant and that future hiring is slowing.
+It also comes at a time when Snap Inc. has announced that eighteen recruitment employees have been made redundant and that future hiring is slowing.
 This is combined with Snap also introducing formal performance review systems which they haven’t used previously, and talk of more cuts being made.

 The result is that the share price has taken a hammering, falling below the initial $17 price for the first time.

 Why Are the Specs a Problem?